shaoweizhang1/AttnRes_PEFT/README.md

 - `results/main_results.csv`
 - `results/ablation_results.csv`

+Run analysis:

+- Use `src/analyze/analysis_notebook.ipynb` for the final layer-usage analysis.
+- The notebook is organized into two parts:
+  - `RTE` full-lookback analysis for detailed layer usage inspection
+  - task-wise comparison across `boolq`, `gsm8k`, and `rte`

 ## Notes

 - The main comparison uses the `transformers` backend for all methods to keep evaluation fair.
+- We do not use `vllm` for the final comparison, since AttnRes currently relies on custom model logic and is not integrated into the same optimized inference path as standard LoRA models.
+- AttnRes currently behaves more like a research prototype than a production-ready PEFT method: training, saving/loading, and analysis require more custom code than LoRA.

+## Why It Is Still Interesting

+Although the current results are still behind LoRA, we think the method is meaningful because it explores a different PEFT direction.
+Instead of changing weight matrices, AttnRes-PEFT adapts the model by changing how residual information is reused across layers.
+Our results suggest that this depth-wise routing can already help, especially on reasoning-heavy tasks such as GSM8K.

+This direction is also naturally compatible with methods such as LoRA.
+A hybrid design could let one component change what each layer computes, while the other changes how information is routed across depth.
+We see this as a promising direction for future work.